loader image

 Good Friday is the most solemn day of the Church year, a day of fasting, reflection, and deep reverence as we commemorate the Passion and death of Jesus Christ.
 It is the only day of the year when the Holy Sacrifice of the Mass is not celebrated, reminding us of the profound silence and sorrow that fell over the world at Christ’s crucifixion.

 The day begins with Morning Prayer at 8 a.m., followed by the Stations of the Cross in Spanish at 12 p.m. and the Living Stations of the Cross at 3 p.m., the hour of Christ’s death.
+The celebration of the Lord’s Passion begins at 7pm and will be livestreamed.
 The main liturgy of Good Friday is solemn and reflective—there is no entrance procession, and instead of a traditional Mass, the Passion of the Lord is proclaimed, and the Eucharist, consecrated on Holy Thursday, is distributed.

 A defining moment of the Good Friday service is the Veneration of the Cross, where the faithful are invited to come forward and reverence the wood of the Cross, a powerful act of love and gratitude for Christ’s sacrifice.
 Another unique aspect is the Solemn Intercessions, a series of prayers offered for the Church, the world, and all in need of God’s mercy, uniting Catholics everywhere in a spirit of hope and intercession.